-JoAnne Doyle, Vice Chair
+JoAnne Doyle, Chair

 JoAnne Doyle assumed the role of Chief Operating Officer at the United Way of Toronto & York Region in January 2017.
 In this new role, she oversees United Way’s business operations, organizational planning and governance functions.
 This includes building effective operational models that address global trends and the challenges that shape United Way’s work.
 JoAnne also steers the integration of our work with United Ways across Canada and internationally.

 JoAnne first joined United Way in 2011 as Senior Vice President, Community Impact.
 IN this position she led and shaped a streamlined, community-facing department and provided leadership on United Way’s strategic initiatives, community investment and partnership building, research, evaluation and public policy.
 Prior to her current position, JoAnne maintained the role of Chief Operations & Strategy Officer, where she oversaw core cross-divisional teams including Finance, Administration and Facilities; Information Technology and Operations; Strategy, Research and Evaluation; Communications, Public Affairs and Public Policy; and Planning and Governance.

 JoAnne has deep roots in the community and social services sectors with expertise in community health.
 Through her independent consulting practice, she helped numerous organizations in areas such as governance, strategic planning, capacity building, and operations.
 A dedicated volunteer, she has held Board and Committee positions for the Welcome Inn Centre in Hamilton.
 Her previous roles include Executive Director at the Guelph Community Health Centre and the North Hamilton Community Health Centre.

 JoAnne holds a Bachelor of Science and a Master of Business Administration from McMaster University.